jacob-ogre/pdftext/README.md

 ## pdftext

-A package to extract text from PDFs
+An R package to extract text from PDFs

 pdftext provides tools to extract text from PDFs, whether they have an embedded text layer and can be extracted with, e.g., `pdftools::pdf_text`; or are purely image-based PDFs that require optical character recognition (OCR).